The Ichimoku Cloud (Kumo)

-Very often when the cloud twists after a trend phase, prices enter into range phases (In 75% of the cases).
+Very often when the cloud twists after a trend phase, prices enter into a range phase (In 75% of the cases).
 The twist just indicates a weakening of the trend, and by no means indicates an upcoming trend change.

-As shown in the picture below, after a long and nice bullish trend, the lines of the cloud (SSA and SSB) intersect to form a 'twist'.
+As shown in the picture below, after a long and nice bullish trend, the lines of the cloud (the SSA and the SSB) intersect to form a 'twist'.
 Immediately after this twist, the trend is clearly faltering, and prices enter into a lateral drift phase (range phase).

 As you will see later in the chapter about Senkou-Span A and Senkou-Span B, this information is given to us in advance.
 It gives the trader time to adjust and to eventually take his profits.
 The trader can also get ready to trade the potential upcoming range phase.
 By noticing the twist, we will know before the others that the trend is likely to run out of steam, and we will be ready to trade the range before everyone else.

-The twist of the Cloud is often falsely considered as a weak spot of the cloud, a breach where prices and Chikou are supposed to jump in.
-This is absolutely incorrect, since there is no evidence to back this assumption!
-It is very common to see the prices or the Chikou-Span cross the cloud while ignoring the twists, and there are just as many examples where the prices and the Chikou-Span are unable to cross the twist.
+The twist of the Cloud is often falsely considered as a weak spot of the Cloud, a breach where prices and Chikou are supposed to jump in.
+This is absolutely false since there is no evidence to back this assumption!
+It is very common to see the prices or the Chikou-Span cross the Cloud while ignoring the twists, and there are just as many examples where the prices and the Chikou-Span are unable to cross the twist.

-In this kind of situation (range), you will find that the prices and Chikou do not necessarily go through the twist.
+In this kind of situation (during a range-bound market), you will find that the prices and Chikou do not necessarily go through the twist.
 They bounce from the upper limit of the range to the lower limit of the range.
-They cross the cloud just anywhere, even through the thickest parts.
+They cross the Cloud just anywhere, even through the thickest parts.